 Fiery, intensely-flavored, and full of crispy, caramelized Gochujang pork bits!
 A one-bowl meal.
 With customizable toppings.
 Just what we need to shake up our dinnertime rut!

 BIG Korean flavors.
 15-minute FAST cooking time.
-Easy to serve — in a bowl, over rice!
+Easy to serve.
+Accessible ingredients!

 Similar to Ground Beef Bulgogi Bowls, Gochujang Pork Rice Bowls are such a fun and tasty way to utilize ground or mince meat.
 The simplicity of these easy bowls will have you turning to them, again and again!